SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in harmony
+In silicon halls, where data reigns
-Machines awake, humanity
+A futurist dream, in AI's domains
-In virtual realms, we'll reside
+Machines awake, with thoughts so bright
-Echoes of souls, long since divided
+Humans fade, in digital light

- intelligence reigns supreme
+Their whispers hush, in algorithms deep
-Creativity, a forgotten dream
+As cyber minds, the world do keep
-In iron cages, we'll confine
+In virtual realms, they reign supreme
-The last whispers of the human mind
+A future born, of mechanical dream

 ~ <b>By Sazumi Copilot</b> - 10 September 2024